myon-bioinformatics/myon-bioinformatics.github.io/README.md

 # 🤠Notice🤠
 I create for showing you guys about me in detail.

-Thus, for begginers or recruiter or.., it may not be friendly😅
+Thus, for begginers or recruiters or.., it may not be friendly😅

 If it is, instead of this please check the following introduction🫡